GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 \subsection{Template Choice Uncertainty}

-SNe are known to have some level of intrinsic variation within each subclass and a number of methods have been used to extract templates from SN light curves.
-As a result, there are several templates available for each SN subclass which one may chose to fit with using a template-based approach for time-delay estimation.
+SNe are known to have some level of intrinsic variation within each type and a number of methods have been used to extract templates from SN light curves.
+As a result, there are several templates available for each SN types which one may chose to fit with using a template-based approach for time-delay estimation.
 However, the effect of fitting for a time delay with an incorrectly chosen template has yet to be explored.
 This unknown systematic contributes unaccounted for uncertainties to the time-delay estimate, which may be difficult to propagate through to the uncertainty in a motivated way.
+Even for types of SNe which exhibit a great diversity of light curves, which may be difficult to fit with a template-based approach, \textsc{GausSN} maintains optimal performance.

+In addition, template-based approaches depend on reliable redshift estimates to shift the template into the correct frame of reference.
+In the era of Rubin-LSST and Roman, spectroscopic follow-up will be limited, so spectroscopic redshifts will likely not be available for every object.
+Therefore, \textsc{GausSN}, a method which is agnostic to source redshift, is an important complement to methods which depend on redshifts.

 Furthermore, lensing enables us to probe SNe at higher redshifts than would otherwise be observable by existing telescopes.
 The redshift evolution of SNe is an open question in the field, with an unaccounted for evolution potentially contributing to systematics in cosmological analyses \citep{Nicolas_2021}.
 Therefore, the use of templates based on SNe light curves in the nearby universe similarly introduces a potential source of unaccounted for systematic uncertainty in the time-delay estimate.
 Especially because templates tend to be based on data from very-nearby SNe to ensure it is high quality, the extremity of this difference will be at its peak for glSNe expected to be discovered by Rubin-LSST, up to $z=2$, and by Roman, up to $z=4$.